Search

 Nervous Around People

-If your dog is nervous around people, you will need to act slowly and start introducing one new person at a time.
+If your dog is nervous around people, you must act slowly and start introducing one new person at a time.
 You do not want to overwhelm him, so keep it simple at first.
 He needs to see that meeting new people isn’t a bad or scary thing.

-Reward him for being good during walks with a treat.
+Reward him with a treat for being good during walks.

 Nervous Around Animals

-Something that may happen with some German Shepherds is that they simply become too excited and their hairs will stand up!
+Some German Shepherds become too excited, and their hair will stand up!
 This is more common in puppies rather than adults, but it can still occur.

 This study documented by the Association of Professional Dog Trainers showed that raised hackles during excited play can sometimes lead to aggression – but only 40% of the time.